sinak/democracy.io/README.md

 ## Running the server

-Spins up a local server to serve the app.
+Spins up a local server to serve the app, including proxying browsersync on top of the excess server.

 ```
 gulp serve
 ```

+For instructions on running in production check [/devops/README.md](devops/README.md).

 ## Angular app